#include <sys/systeminfo.h>long sysinfo(int command, char *buf, long count);

 Copies the name of the hardware manufacturer into the array pointed to by buf.

-Copy into the array pointed to by buf a string which is the ASCII representation of the hardware-specific serial number of the physical machine on which the function is executed.
+Copy into the array pointed to by buf a string which is the text representation of the hardware-specific serial number of the physical machine on which the function is executed.
 Note that this may be implemented in Read-Only Memory, using software constants set when building the operating system, or by other means, and may contain non-numeric characters.
-It is anticipated that manufacturers will not issue the same “serial number” to more than one physical machine.
+It is anticipated that manufacturers will not issue the same "serial number" to more than one physical machine.
 The pair of strings returned by SI_HW_PROVIDER and SI_HW_SERIAL is likely to be unique across all vendor's SVR4 implementations.

 Copies the Secure Remote Procedure Call domain name into the array pointed to by buf.

 Set the string to be returned by sysinfo() with the SI_SRPC_DOMAIN command to the value contained in the array pointed to by buf.
-This command requires that the effective-user-id be super-user.
+This command requires that

 Copy into the array pointed to by buf an ASCII string consisting of the ASCII hexidecimal encoding of the name of the interface configured by boot(1M) followed by the DHCPACK reply from the server.
 This command is intended for use only by the dhcpagent(1M) DHCP client daemon for the purpose of adopting the DHCP maintenance of the interface configured by boot.